 Another year ends, but another year of travel begins.
-While some were busy preparing for noche buena, I was just in my room packing my bag and thinking what would it be like to ride a wave for the first time.
+While some are busy preparing for noche buena, I was in my room packing my bag and thinking what would it be like to ride a wave for the first time.
 Yay!
 I want to find out why everybody is so in love with surfing.
 Why everyone says it’s addictive?
 Why everyone keeps on coming back to Siargao Island?
 And all these questions will be answered on this post.

 A surprising long holiday was proclaimed and I was like–How come I didn’t know there’s a long weekend coming?
 Haha!
 Right then and there, I searched for touristy places and found the beautiful sandbar of Sumilon as an ideal quick getaway.

 As early as 4:30am, Joemar and I headed to South Bus terminal to catch the earliest possible trip to Oslob.
 I normally get bored with land trips, so I was just sleeping the whole time.
 Joemar woke me up when we reached Dalaguete and decided to eat our only food supply (crispy chicken sandwich from Mcdo) Hi there McDonalds!
 Haha!=D We talked about our future trips while watching the scenic coastal towns in the south.
 After 4 hours and a half, we finally arrived at Sumilon docking station.

 Weeks before my prelim exams, I was already thinking on where to go next.
 Even with a decision to postpone all my travels to focus on my studies, I still find time to do the things I love.
 I always have this moment in life where all I do is stay in front of the computer and search for places I want to go.

 I’ve been to Bantayan few years ago, and there is only one thing that never changed, the white sand beach of Santa Fe.